 Day Five – Yoho National Park

 Now, Jasper and Banff may be the most famous national parks, but their neighbour, Yoho should not be overlooked.
 It’s technically back in BC, so we crossed the border again, but it’s less than an hour’s drive from Lake Louise.
 Our first stop was Takakkaw Falls – yes, another waterfall!
-But this one is the second highest in all of Canada, so we couldn’t miss it.
+But this one is the second highest in all of Canada, so we couldn’t miss it (way higher than Niagara!).
 The drive was a bit of a hairy road, with a very tight switchback that I was glad I wasn’t driving for!
 It definitely felt a lot more remote driving up this narrow road away from the highway.
 But then you turn a corner and see this vast, wide gorge in front of you, with the waterfall tumblng down one side of it.

 After parking, we followed the short path to the base of the falls.
 We were in awe as to where all the water was coming from, but the information boards soon revealed there is a glacier on the top that you can’t see from below.
 It really is an astonishing amount hurtling over the cliffside!
 The closer we got, we could soon feel the spray hitting our skin.
 By the time we were underneath it, I had to be fast snapping photos as my camera lens was covered in droplets in moments!